trentsartain/Neural-Network/README.md

 #### Reusability
 The Network and its supporting classes are self-contained, meaning that the "UI" portion of the program only serves to gather the necessary information to instantiate the Network object and its supporting classes.
 You could theoretically take the Network and supporting classes and bring it into your own application with little to no modification.
 The network only requires the number of inputs, number of hidden neurons, the number of outputs and (optionally) a specified learning rate and momentum.

-#### How do I Exit?
-I forgot that people sometimes want to close their applications via the command line.
-When the program starts asking you to verify outputs, you can type "exit" to quit.
-I'm a bit tired and will implement a better way to do this in the future.

 #### You Code Funny...
 Hopefully my code is readable and and reusable for you.
 I put a lot of effort into maintaining best practices and keeping true to the rules of "Low Coupling and High Cohesion".
 It's a learning process and I welcome critique.